Mindfulness-Based Stress Reduction (MBSR)

 Numerous studies have shown that MBSR can be effective in reducing symptoms of stress, anxiety, and depression.

-See also Can MBSR Improve Sleep Quality?
+See also Can MBSR Improve Overall Well-Being?
 Quick Answers

 For example, a study published in the Journal of Consulting and Clinical Psychology found that MBSR was more effective than a control group in reducing symptoms of anxiety and depression in adults with generalized anxiety disorder.